EvHaus/doby-grid/README.md

 - jQuery.ui && jQuery.event.drag (Temporary... need to be removed)

+Default icon set used is copyright of <http://p.yusukekamiyamane.com/>.

 ### How To Use

 Download the *doby-grid.js* file and drop it into your web app.
 Then include into your app either via Require JS, or by adding a < script > tag after the required dependencies.